 There was none among all the gods of David’s day that compared to his great God.
 David expressed a great esteem for the Israel of God as Verse 22 says, “How great you are, Sovereign Lord!
 There is no one like you, and there is no God but you, as we have heard with our own ears.”

 The great works God did for Israel and for the church are very similar.
 The redemption of Israel, demonstrates our redemption by Christ.
-“And who is like your people Israel—the one nation on earth that God went out to redeem as a people for himself, and to make a name for himself, and to perform great and awesome wonders by driving out nations and their gods from before your people, whom you redeemed from Egypt” (23)?
+“And who is like your people Israel—the one nation on earth that God went out to redeem as a people for himself, and to make a name for himself, and to perform great and awesome wonders by driving out nations and their gods from before your people, whom you redeemed from Egypt” (v 23)?
 They were redeemed from the nations and their gods; so are we from all sin and all conformity to this present world.
-Christ came to save his people from their sins.
-They were redeemed to be a special people unto God, purified and given to himself, that He might make himself a great name and do for them great things.
+Christ came to save His people from their sins.
+They were redeemed to be a special people unto God, purified and given to Himself, that He might make Himself a great name and do for them great things.
 In redemption two things are accomplished: the honor of God, and the eternal happiness of the saints.
 God and we both benefit, but differently.